addisoncrump/Vitsy/README.md

     - Turn the instruction pointer to a randomly selected left or right.
  - nothing:
     - Space is a NOP.
- - quote: "
+ - quote: " or '
-    - Double quotes begin to parse code as a string until encountering another quote.
+    - Double or single quotes begin to parse code as a string until encountering another quote.
  - err: anything else
     - Any heretofore undefined characters will cause an "Unknown Character: " error.